 - 1. An opportunity to learn a most respected trade in one of the most technical crafts of the Building Trade and earn a good wage while you learn. - 2.
 An opportunity to become a member of the most respected and progressive Union in the Building and Construction Trades; The International Brotherhood of Electrical Workers. - 3.
-The opportunity to "earn" journeyman status and certification, which is recognized throughout the United States.
-Your journeyman ticket is security for yourself and your family for life. - 4.
-The opportunity to continue your education after you become a journeyman, for our industry has extension courses to teach various specialties of our trade, and keep you updated on the most modern technologies. - 5.
-The opportunity to earn an exceptional wage during your working life, and receive valuable benefits throughout your retirement.
+The opportunity to "earn" a Residential journeyman status and certification.
+The Residential journeyman ticket is security for yourself and your family for life.